 Ways to save money charging your Tesla EV

 The numbers above are simply estimates to give you an idea of the sorts of cost differentials between charging levels.
-Again, additional factors such as your location, your charger, and whether its peak energy usage time all can play a big role.
+Again, additional factors such as your location, charger, and whether its peak energy hours can all play a big role.

 Either way, they should offer some idea of how to most effectively choose what style of charging is best for your given battery level situation.
 Additionally, there are other ways to save yourself some cash on public charging networks.